This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 - Invoiced fees and disbursements.
 This report has been optimised for a spreadsheet Pivot table, where the fees and disbursements can be analysed in a variety of ways; e.g. by Period, by Fee earner, by Client and/or Matter, with or without VAT, etc.

 - VAT Report.
-Can be extracted for any period.
-A VAT 201 is produced for the period, with the transactions making up the totals in an accompanying spreadsheet.
+Can be extracted for any period (as defined on Firm details: i.e. for Odd or Even months, or Monthly).
+A completed VAT 201 PDF is produced for the period, with detailed transactions with corresponding totals in an accompanying spreadsheet.

 - Trial Balance.
 A list of all General Ledger accounts (including the system Debtors Control, representing all Clients Matters Business Balances, and Creditors Control, representing all suppliers balances).
 Separate columns are included for Trust and Investment balances.